abhinendrayadav/ProVA/data/responses.md

 ## ELMS/learning_hours_per_quarter
 * ELMS/learning_hours_per_quarter
-  - You need to have 10 learning hours per quarter
+  - Every Prolifican is encouraged to maintain a minimum of 10 learning hours per quarter

 ## ELMS/learning_hours_per_year
 * ELMS/learning_hours_per_year
-  - You need to have 40 learning hours per year
+  - Every Prolifican is encouraged to maintain a minimum of 40 learning hours per year

 ## Activity_error/No_activities
 * Activity_error/No_activities
-  - There is no class created for the actvity asked for, please express your interest in ELMS for the same ativity, you will be notified when the activity is scheduled.
+  - Are you trying to register to an Instructor-led (ILT) course?
+It seems future classes are not yet planned for this course.
+Please click on express interest for the activity and you will be notified when the activity is next scheduled

 ## Activity_error/Registration_blocked
 * Activity_error/Registration_blocked